9th Marine Expeditionary Brigade (United States): 1966

 The unit was reactivated on 1 March 1966 as 9th Marine Amphibious Brigade (9th MAB) on Okinawa, Japan with Colonel Herman Hansen Jr. as temporary commander.
 The brigade was designated Special Landing Force of the Seventh Fleet.
-BG William A. Stiles arrived on 30 March and assumed command of the brigade.
+BGen William A. Stiles arrived on 30 March and assumed command of the brigade.
 Colonel Hansen Jr. was appointed brigade's chief of staff.
 The Brigade was composed of Headquarters and the Headquarters Company, Regimental Landing Team 5, Battalion Landing Team 2nd Battalion, 5th Marines and Sub Unit Two, Headquarters&Service Company, 1st Service Battalion.
 The Brigade received its air unit, Marine Aircraft Group 13 (Reinforced) on 15 April 1966 and now was responsible for most Marine air and ground units in the Western Pacific outside of Vietnam.
-BG Michael P. Ryan relieved BG Stiles as commanding General on that date.
+BG Michael P. Ryan relieved BGen Stiles as commanding General on that date.

 Regimental Landing Team 5 was relieved by newly organized 26th Marine Regiment and the 9th MAB participated in Operation Osage between 27 April and 3 May 1966.
 The 9th MAB was assigned to the mission of destroying a VC battalion and elements of a People's Army of Vietnam (PAVN) regiment reported to be operating in Thừa Thiên-Huế Province.
 The results were inconclusive with 8 VC killed while Marine losses were eight killed and 9 wounded.

 The 9th MAB provided Battalion Landing Team (BLT) of 1st Battalion, 26th Marines for Operation Deckhouse IV from 15–18 September 1966.
 The 9th MAB's Marines killed over 200 PAVN soldiers from 90th Regiment with the loss of 36 Marines.
 During the rest of the year, the 9th MAB and its units were stationed off the northern coast of South Vietnam in order to provide force for the defense of Vietnam Demilitarized Zone in case of emergency.